tehokang/mqtt-example-javascript-over-websocket/README.md

 After them, you can open index.html on your browser like chrome.

-## 3. Known issue
+## 3. conclusion

 Finally we could find main reason who are making disconnection.
-The suspect was browser which runs client.
+The websocket of MQTT paho javascript library is sending data with wrong hexadecimal at the specific time, for example, a value of first byte of data sending is changed as wrong right before websocket.send(data).
+I tried to find suspect who are changing the value and found it was a browser which runs client.

-We were using Opera browser as old-fashion, maybe it's using Craken engine.
+We were using Opera browser as old-fashion(=version), maybe it's using Craken engine.
 Anyway we could fix disconnection when it turned off <font color=red>JIT</font> option.

+<center><font size=10 color=red> JIT </font> was suspect.</center>